 Step 1: Decide How Quickly You Need Your New Passport

-The first step towards applying for a new United States passport is understanding how soon you’re traveling, and how quickly you’ll need your passport to ensure it’s delivery prior to your trip.
+The first step towards applying for a new United States passport is understanding how soon you’re traveling, and how quickly you’ll need your passport to ensure it’s delivered prior to your trip.
 If you’re planning to leave the country sooner than later, you’ll likely need some type of expedited passport service.
-Current routine processing for passport currently takes up to 10 weeks If you want to get your passport in time, it’s important to choose the right expediting method from the start.
+Current routine processing for a passport currently takes up to 8 weeks If you want to get your passport in time, it’s important to choose the right expediting method from the start.

 Expedited Passport Service at a Passport Acceptance Office

 One option for expediting your United States passport is by requesting standard expedited services at the post office or another passport acceptance office.
-You’ll pay a $60 expedite fee along with your regular application fees.
+You’ll pay a $60 expediting fee along with your regular application fees.
 And if you want overnight delivery, you’ll pay an additional shipping fee.
-Expediting at the post office will only get you 4-6 week service and is not guaranteed.
+Expediting at the post office will only get you 2-3 weeks service and is not guaranteed.
 Additionally, if there are any issues with your documents, your passport could be delayed.

 Expedited Service at a Regional Passport Agency